 A Smartcard embedded Software developer may create Smartcard embedded Software to execute on the NXP SmartMX hardware.
-This software is stored in the User ROM of the NXP SmartMX hardware and is not part of the TOE, with one exception: the Smartcard embedded Software may contain the "Secured Crypto Library on the P5CC037V0A" (or parts thereof1) and this Crypto Library (or parts thereof) is part of the TOE.
+This software is stored in the User ROM of the NXP SmartMX hardware and is not part of the TOE, with one exception: the Smartcard embedded Software may contain the "Crypto Library on SmartMX" (or parts thereof 1) and this Crypto Library (or parts thereof) is part of the TOE.

-The Crypto Library provides DES^{2,3}, Triple-DES (3DES), RSA, RSA key generation, RSA public key computation, ECC over GF(p), ECC over GF(p) key generation, ECC Diffie-Helmann key-exchange, SHA-1, SHA-224 and SHA-256 algorithms.
+The Crypto Library provides AES2, DES3, Triple-DES (3DES), RSA, RSA key generation, RSA public key computation, ECC over GF(p), ECC over GF(p) key generation, ECC Diffie-Helmann key-exchange, SHA-1, SHA-224 and SHA-256 algorithms.